 - SPIF is not available during the academic year, prior to enrollment at HLS, after graduation from HLS, for LLM students, or for a summer during which a student transfers to HLS.

 - SPIF awards are usually distributed before the work is completed.
-Failure to meet the requirement of working 280 hours, for any reason, will result in a student being billed for the portion of the award for which they were ineligible by the SPIF office.
+Failure to meet the requirement of working 280 hours, for any reason, will result in a student account being billed by the SPIF office for the portion of the award for which the student was ineligible.
 Additionally, if a student receives supplemental funding over the course of the summer which increases their total funding for their SPIF eligible position(s) above the funding cap, they will be required to return a portion of their SPIF award in order to maintain consistency with the funding cap guidelines.